Indigo253931/cards-against-rails/README.md

 To build your actual Angular app you can use the ``app/assets/javascripts`` folder.
 Inside this folder, you can use whatever file structure you like.

 One item that can be somewhat tricky is templates.
-Since templates will make a webservice
+Since templates will make a webservice call for the HTML document where can you put the templates to make it available to the Angular app?
 <details>
 We can use a templates folder in the public directory.
 </details>